strapi/strapi/docs/3.x.x/en/advanced/customize-admin.md

 ## Build

-To build the administration, run the following command from the `./admin` folder:
+To build the administration, run the following command from the root directory of your project, **not** the `./admin folder:

 ```
 npm run build